Clinical Pharmacist

 Industry Pharmacist

-There is a variety of job roles for a pharmacist in the pharmaceutical industry.
+There are a variety of job roles for a pharmacist in the pharmaceutical industry.
 Most involve market research, regulatory affairs, and clinical development.
-Major pharmaceutical companies are usually located along the east and west coasts in the US so relocation may be necessary if you want to pursue a career in industry.
+Major pharmaceutical companies are usually located along the east and west coasts in the US so relocation may be necessary.

 Industry pharmacists work with a team of professionals to bring a new drug to the market or to manage an existing drug that is already on the market.
 The corporate workday is usually 8-9 hours a day, but occasionally some work may be required outside of the office.
 Many entry level pharmacists enter the industry in drug sales, drug safety, or medical writing.